Sheriff: Teacher had marijuana edibles in student prize box

 The 27-year-old teacher from Lexington, South Carolina, was behing held on a charge of possession of a Schedule I drug.

-Lexington County Sheriff Jay Koon said Weiss bought a mixed bag of candy to give to her students at Rocky Creek Elementary School and two students were allowed to get a prize from the candy box on Sept.
+Lexington County Sheriff Jay Koon said the teacher bought a mixed bag of candy to give to her students at Rocky Creek Elementary School and two students were allowed to get a prize from the candy box on Sept.
 23.

 “Marijuana edibles are cannabis-based food products.
 They come in many forms, but the items in this case were candy,” Sheriff Jay Koon said, adding that while they looked similar to traditional candy brands in wrappers with bright colors, they are illegal in South Carolina.

-According to the arrest report, one student grabbed a pack of “Stoney Patch Kids” gummies, believing they were “Sour Patch Kids” and though Weiss told the student to get something else, the child still left with marijuana edibles.
+According to the arrest report, one student grabbed a pack of “Stoney Patch Kids” gummies, believing they were “Sour Patch Kids” and though the teacher told the student to get something else, the child still left with marijuana edibles.
 The other student grabbed a lollipop.

 After getting the prize, the student with the gummies went to an afterschool daycare program and asked his teacher there to help him open the pack.
 The teacher saw that the candy was not “Sour Patch Kids” gummies, did not open the pack, and contacted the child’s school, the deputy’s report said.